 Negotiating your salary is hard, but not because the act itself is difficult.
-If you're proficient enough at your job for somebody to want to hire you, you have all the skills necessary to ask for the compensation you deserve.
+If you’re proficient enough at your job for somebody to want to hire you, you have all the skills necessary to ask for the compensation you deserve.
 The real challenge in salary negotiation is overcoming the fear that holds you back.
-That's why it's so important to know WHY you want to negotiate.
-If you are clear about the reason why you should do the thing that scares you, you're much more likely to take action.
+That’s why it’s so important to understand your personal answer to the question, “should I negotiate salary?”
+If you are clear about the reason WHY you should do the thing that scares you, you’re much more likely to take action.

 Money Isn’t Enough

 The truth is, money alone is rarely enough of a motivating factor to get people to negotiate.
 In fact, only 43 percent of PayScale users say they have ever asked for a raise.
 That may not seem like a huge minority, but remember that that isn’t the general population – that’s exclusively people who visit PayScale.com to find out if they are being underpaid, which is a sign that this population is already thinking about their salary in a proactive way.
 So what’s stopping them from asking?

 Usually, it’s because even though money is nice to have, it’s not enough of a reason to overcome the fears associated with salary negotiation.
 A $5,000 raise sounds awesome, but when you subtract taxes, and break it down into a single paycheck, that’s’ only around $250 a month.
 And depending on your financial needs, that may not be enough to move the needle.

 So if you really want to make more money, don’t focus on a single paycheck.
 You have to think bigger – think about WHY negotiating your salary and earning your market worth matters to you.
 There is no right or wrong.
 Your WHY can manifest itself in a thousand ways.
 But you have to start with a macro lens and think big.